-L1.1 Laundry is expected to be removed from washers or dryers upon completion of a cycle.
-All laundry not removed after 72 hours will be bagged, tagged, and subject to abandoned property fees.

-- L1.2 Stealing other students' laundry is prohibited.
+- L1.1 Laundry is expected to be removed from washers or dryers upon completion of a cycle.
+All laundry not removed after 72 hours will be bagged, tagged, and/or potentially discarded, and students may be subject to abandoned property fees.
+HRL is not responsible for any lost or stolen laundry items. - L1.2 Stealing other students' laundry is prohibited.
 Stolen laundry reports will be referred to UPD. - L1.3 Residents should report any problems with laundry devices by utilizing the contact information and/or app from our laundry service provider.